GLOBAL MARKETS-Shares weak after U.S. data, but oil rebounds

 Some analysts say the market move is more a timely correction after strong gains in the first quarter of the year, when optimism over the U.S. economy lifted Wall Street stocks to record peaks and boosted European shares to multi-year highs.

 U.S. Treasury bonds gained as the soft economic data and losses in the stock market kept up investors’ demand for safe-haven investments.
-The benchmark 10-year U.S. Treasury note was up 2/32, the yield at 1.6898 percent.
+The benchmark 10-year U.S. Treasury note was up 3/32, with the yield at 1.6864 percent.

-The prospect of lower global growth, and with it weaker demand for goods used in industrial production, has weighed heavily on the commodity markets, with copper and oil near multi-month lows.
+The prospect of lower global growth, and with it weaker demand for goods used in industrial production, has weighed heavily on the commodity markets where copper and oil are near multi-month lows.

 Copper, seen as a gauge for manufacturing and China-related growth, briefly broke below $7,000 a tonne for the first time since late 2011 but later rebounded, up 0.2 percent to $7,092 a tonne.

-Investors sought bargains in oil, sending Brent crude up 2.1 percent after it recently touched the lowest levels since last July.
-U.S. crude was up 2 percent, though it remains sharply down on the week.
+Investors sought bargains in oil, sending Brent crude up 1.7 percent after recently touching its lowest levels since last July.
+U.S. crude was up 1.5 percent, though it remains sharply down on the week.

-Gold rose 0.8 percent, its third daily rise.
+Gold rose 0.8 percent, on track for its third daily rise.
 Still, following a massive plunge on Monday, it is down more than 6 percent this week.

 In Europe’s debt markets, investors shrugged off the growth worries and instead focused on the likelihood they would prompt a rate cut by the region’s central bank.